Tim Jago: Career

-Jago has been involved in surf lifesaving since the 1980s, mostly around the Auckland region.
-By 1990 he was the operations manager of the Auckland Surf Life Saving Association and oversaw the expansion of lifeguard services to three beaches (Lion Rock, Monkey Rock and Piha) thanks to a $20,000 donation from Fresh Up which paid for extra equipment.
-In 2003, he was given a Distinguished Service Award by Surf Life Saving New Zealand, and is a life member of the group.
+Jago became involved in surf lifesaving in the 1980s, mostly around the Auckland region.
+By 1990, he was the operations manager of the Auckland Surf Life Saving Association and oversaw the expansion of lifeguard services to three beaches (Lion Rock, Monkey Rock and Piha) thanks to a $20,000 donation from Fresh Up which paid for extra equipment.
+In 2003, he was given a Distinguished Service Award by Surf Life Saving New Zealand (SLSNZ).
+He was also made a life member of SLSNZ.
 He won the organisation's 'Volunteer of the Year' award in 2012.
 He also served as the chair of the Muriwai Volunteer Lifeguard Service.
-In 2013 he was involved in the emergency response after a man was killed by a shark at the beach.
+In 2013, he was involved in the emergency response after a man was killed by a shark at the beach.
 In 2015, Jago referred two members of the club to Police after they were alleged to have taken "inappropriate" photos of young members and posted them online.
-Some time before 2021, Jago stood down from a surf lifesaving related charity—LifeSavers Foundation—during an investigation into the charities' finances.
+Some time before 2021, Jago stood down from a surf lifesaving related charity—LifeSavers Foundation—during an investigation into the charity's finances.

 Jago was chairman of the political party ACT New Zealand for almost four years, before resigning in January 2023 for reasons that, at the time, could not be legally disclosed.
 It was later revealed that the resignation happened after Jago was charged for indecently assaulting two teenage boys he mentored through a sports club between 1995 and 1999.
 He was granted name suppression when he was charged so the circumstances surrounding his resignation were not publicly known until after his conviction.

 During his time as party president he oversaw an investigation into allegations made by the vice-president of the party’s youth wing, who claimed she had been the victim of sexual harassment.
 The investigation concluded with the party deciding to take no further action – a decision drawing criticism for dismissal of victims.